Discover Adventure at Wisconsin's Apostle Islands

-The Apostle Islands sit in a remote northwestern corner of Wisconsin on the shores of Lake Superior.
-One of just three national lakeshores in the U.S., the Apostle Islands is comprised of 21 islands and 12 miles of mainland shoreline, which boast sculptured red cliffs and sea caves galore.
-Some 200,000 visitors visit annually to check out this stunning geology, plus explore the islands.
+The Apostle Islands sit in the northwestern corner of Wisconsin on the shores of Lake Superior.
+One of just three national lakeshores in the U.S., the Apostle Islands is comprised of 21 islands and 12 miles of mainland shoreline, which boast sculpted red cliffs, sea caves and endless adventure.

-Another popular activity is ferrying over to Madeline Island, the largest of the Apostles, although not officially part of the national lakeshore.
+A ferry ride from Bayfield to Madeline Island is another popular Apostle Island activity, especially for families.
+Madeline Island is the largest of the Apostles, but it’s not officially part of the national lakeshore.
 The ferry drops you off in the town of La Pointe, home to one of Wisconsin's state historical museums and Big Bay State Park.
-Hike or bike around the island, or simply nose around La Pointe, which contains boutiques, art galleries, restaurants and the famous Tom's Burned Down Café, a cobbled-together collection of decks and bars, many open-air, created from the remains of a partially burned building.
-Grab a drink, listen to the live music and check out the amusing quotes, which are posted everywhere.
+Hike or bike around the island, or simply explore around La Pointe, which contains boutiques, art galleries and restaurants.
+Before your return ferry, enjoy a drink and live music at the famous Tom's Burned Down Café, a cobbled-together collection of decks and bars, many open-air, created from the remains of a partially burned building.

-If hiking's your passion, you're in luck, as the Apostle Islands are home to more than 50 miles of hiking paths.
+The Apostle Islands are home to more than 50 miles of hiking paths.
 Stroll along the six-mile Lakeshore Trail, which unrolls atop the famous sandstone cliffs from Meyers Beach to a backcountry campsite.
-To get in more miles, take a water ferry to one of the 21 islands, many of which have paths leading to lighthouses, abandoned quarries, historic logging camps and more.
+To get in more miles, take a ferry to one of the 21 islands, many of which have paths leading to lighthouses, abandoned quarries, historic logging camps, photo-worthy scenic views and more.

-Don't want to work so hard?
-Then book a narrated sightseeing tour by motorized boat or sailboat.
+Book a narrated sightseeing tour by motorized boat or sailboat for more time on the water.
 Or take a glass-bottom boat tour past some of the legendary shipwrecks dotting the lake bottom.
 Fishing charters are available, too.
 And, of course, there are sandy beaches everywhere.

-Ready to start planning a trip?
-One of your first considerations is lodging.
-If camping is your thing, you can find backcountry campsites on 18 of the 21 islands.
-There are also a variety of campgrounds scattered about, both on the mainland and Madeline Island.
-For more comfort, book a stay at a mainland bed-and-breakfast inn.
+There are plenty of lodging options, from upscale to backwoods, around the Apostle Islands.
+If camping is your thing, you can find scenic campsites on 18 of the 21 islands.
+There are also a variety of campgrounds scattered along the mainland and Madeline Island.
+For more comfort, book a stay at a mainland bed-and-breakfast inn — they make perfect romantic getaways for 2.
 The Old Rittenhouse Inn, one of Wisconsin's first B&Bs, is a luxe property offering suites with fireplaces, plus gourmet dinners and breakfasts.
-The Pinehurst Inn, meanwhile, is known as one of the most eco-friendly around.
-A wide selection of cabins, cottages, condos and resorts round out the offerings.
+The Pinehurst Inn, is known as one of the most eco-friendly lodgings around.
+A wide selection of cabins, cottages, condos and resorts round out the area’s offerings.

-While high season in the Apostles comes with the warmer weather, the lakeshore is open for business in the winter, too.
-There's skiing, snowshoeing, dogsledding and two unique opportunities: driving on the Ice Road from Bayfield to Madeline Island, following a trail of recycled Christmas trees, and exploring the famous Lake Superior ice caves, weather permitting.
+While high season in the Apostles comes with the warmer weather, the lakeshore is remarkable in the winter, too.
+There's skiing, snowshoeing, dogsledding and two unique opportunities: driving on the Ice Road from Bayfield to Madeline Island and exploring the famous Lake Superior ice caves, ice conditions permitting.